Brick Calculator

 Wall preview will appear here

-• How to manually calculate bricks for any wall.
+• How to calculate bricks manually.

-• Pro tips to avoid common mistakes.
+• Tips to avoid mistakes.

 By the end, you’ll be able to estimate bricks like a seasoned builder no sweat!

-How to Calculate Bricks Needed for a Wall
+How to Calculate Bricks for a Wall

 Step 1: Measure the Wall Area